OpenGene/fastp/README.md

 * `per_index` read1 will use UMI extracted from index1, read2 will use UMI extracted from index2.
 * `per_read` read1 will use UMI extracted from the head of read1, read2 will use UMI extracted from the head of read2.

-If `--umi_loc` is specifie dwith `read1`, `read2` or `per_read`, the length of UMI should specified with `--umi_len`.
+If `--umi_loc` is specified with `read1`, `read2` or `per_read`, the length of UMI should specified with `--umi_len`.

-`fastp` will extract the UMIs, and append them to the first part of read names, so that it will also be presented in SAM/BAM records.
+`fastp` will extract the UMIs, and append them to the first part of read names, so the UMIs will also be presented in SAM/BAM records.
 A perfix `UMI_` will be added to each UMI.
 If the UMI is in the reads, then it will be shifted from read so that the read will become shorter.
 If the UMI is in the index, it will be kept.

 ## UMI example
 original read: